aiproshar/troubleshoot/memory-dig.md

 VSZ -> virtual size
 RSS -> Resident size

-minFaults-> Cache missed, accessed memory majFaults-> Not in memory, had to go to HDD, either HDD or SWAP, these are serious
+- minFaults-> Cache missed, accessed memory
+- majFaults-> Not in memory, had to go to HDD, either HDD or SWAP, these are serious, makes system sluggish, latency skyrocket